IreneFP/Interactive-Lab-Hub/Lab 3/README.md

 </p>

-# Lab 3 Part 2
+# Lab 3 Part 2 - How much can you trust an Adorable box?

-+ Trust

-Create a system that runs on the Raspberry Pi that takes in one or more sensors and requires participants to speak to it.
-Document how the system works and include videos of both the system and the controller.

 ## Prep for Part 2